TritonVM/triton-vm/specification/arithmetization.md

 1. If the indicator `idc` is 0 in the next row and LT in the next row is 2 and (lsb of LHS equals lsb of RHS) and the indicator `idc` in the current row is 1, then LT in the current row is 0.
 1. If the indicator `idc` is 0 in the next row, then AND in the current row equals twice AND in the next row plus (the product of the lsb of LHS and the lsb of the RHS).
 1. If the indicator `idc` is 0 in the next row, then XOR in the current row equals twice XOR in the next row plus the lsb of LHS plus the lsb of RHS minus (twice the product of the lsb of LHS and the lsb of the RHS).
-1. If the indicator `idc` is 0 in the next row, then REV in the current row is REV in the next row plus (`hv7` times the lsb of LHS).
+1. If the indicator `idc` is 0 in the next row, then REV in the current row is (REV in the next row divided by 2, corresponding to a 1-bit right-shift) plus ($2^{31}$ times the lsb of LHS).
-1. If the indicator `idc` is 0 in the next row and LHS is not 0, then `hv7` in the current row is twice `hv7` in the next row.

 **Relations to Other Tables**